mr-szgz/extendedpersonalmedia-agent.bundle/README.md

 This is disabled by default.

-###Plex.tv Account Token
-The token is required if you want the plugin to update the season titles within Plex.
-This is only required if you have included the season titles in your file paths or in the metadata files.
-See https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/ for instructions on obtaining the token.

 ###Use last modified timestamp for episodes?
 Enable this option if want the plugin to use the episode file's last modified timestamp when setting the release date in Plex.